Skip to main content

 ALS Untangled Series

 ALS Untangled Series Ep.
-58 - Insulin
+59 - Lions Mane

 Insulin is a hormone most commonly used to lower blood sugar in people with diabetes.
 Here we talk about some theoretical ways it might help help people with ALS, as well as the lack of convincing case reports or trials and the risks.